Co-Chaplain – Revd Tracey Bateson

-Revd Bateson has worked within the Church for 24 years, 16 of which have been as an ordained Priest.
+Revd Tracey has worked within the Church since 1996, 16 years of which as an ordained Priest.
 During this time she has ministered within University Chaplaincy, the Royal Army Chaplaincy Department and a number of parishes in the Dioceses of Winchester and Canterbury.
-During Revd Bateson’s time in the Army she was deployed to Iraq.
+During Revd Tracey’s time in the Army she was deployed to Iraq.

 Anglican Lay Assistant – Katie Couldrey